WHY USE LIME?

 Flocculated soils are more open.
 They allow for better water percolation down through the soil and, at the same time, facilitate root growth and air transfer.
 They are less tight and may be somewhat easier to work.

 Growing as much grass as possible is the best opportunity to reduce on-farm costs.
 Soils maintained close to the target pH will have benefits of increased grass yields; more efficient utilisation of applied fertilisers and manures and better persistence of more productive species in the sward such as perennial ryegrass and clover.
 Limed soils also tend to release more Nitrogen from the soil organic matter.
-The ideal pH for grassland soils is pH 6.3 while the optimum pH for clover is 7.0.
+The ideal pH for grassland soils is pH 6.3.

 By applying lime every couple of years it will help improve grass availability, raise soil pH and help condition the soil, this in turn will improve nutrient availability and soil structure.
 With better soil structure comes improved drainage, which allows for better root development and nutrient uptake.